omnibond/ccRender/README.rst

 ccRender
 ========

-An addon for blender that renders a blend file to the cloud.
-This uses paramiko libraries to SSH into an HPC scheduler node, copy over the file, and envoke a job to execute blender rendering all nodes.
+An addon for Blender that renders a blend file to the cloud.
+This uses paramiko libraries to SSH into an HPC scheduler node, copy over the file, and envoke a job to execute Blender rendering all nodes.

 Python requirements
 -------------------